The fallopian tube-specific proteome

 Cilia are small hair-like cell membrane coated microtubule structures projecting out from the surface of virtually all vertebrate cells, either as a single non-motile sensory monocilia, as motile multicilia on specialized ciliated cells or as the sperm tail flagellum.
 Motile multicilia of ciliated cells, like the ones lining the inside of the fallopian tube, facilitate the transportation of fluid.
 Except for microtubule proteins, cilia consist of many additional types of proteins important for cilium structure integrity and movement, and the role of many candidate genes are still left to be investigated.
 SNTN is suggested to be found at the tip of the cilium, acting as a structural protein, linking the cell-membrane to the underlying microtubule fibers.
 CFAP52 and CFAP53, recently discovered cilium-associated proteins with unknown function, also exhibit apparent protein expression at the top portion of the fallopian tube cilia.

 The forkhead transcription factor FOXJ1 activates transcription of genes that mediate the assembly of motile cilia.
+As the name suggest, sperm associated antigen 6 (SPAG6) is associated with sperm and specifically their flagella tail structure propelling the sperm forward.
+But we also see it clearly expressed in the motile cilia of ciliated cells in fallopian tube.
 The proteins calcyphosin (CAPS) and calcyphosin-like (CAPSL) are uncharacterized calcium-binding proteins.
 Other poorly characterized proteins expressed in cilia are LRRC23 and C20orf85.

 Proteins expressed in secretory cells